 Pretzel Logic has its flaws, but it was Steely Dan’s strongest album to date, diving deeper into jazz and into studio perfectionism.

 Becker and Fagen ditched any pretence of being a band on Katy Lied, augmenting themselves with a host of studio players.
-20 year old Jeff Porcaro drums, while Michael McDonald’s distinctive voice is used for the first time on backing vocals on songs like ‘Any World (That I’m Welcome To)’.
-The album was troubled by sound issues – Becker and Fagen have said that they refused to listen to it in full because of issues with the noise reduction system, although a last minute effort from Dias and Becker largely negated the dullness in sound.
-Despite the higher level of musicianship, Katy Lied is my least favourite set of songs on a 1970s Steely Dan album.
+20-year-old Jeff Porcaro is on drums, while Michael McDonald’s distinctive voice is used for the first time on backing vocals on songs like ‘Any World (That I’m Welcome To)’.
+The album was troubled by sound issues – Becker and Fagen refuse to listen to it in full because of issues with the noise reduction system, although a last-minute effort from Dias and Becker largely negated the dullness in sound.
+Despite the extra musical firepower, Katy Lied is my least favourite set of songs on a 1970s Steely Dan album.

 There are some excellent pieces though – ‘Doctor Wu’ was later covered by The Minutemen, Phil Woods guests on saxophone, and it’s a great showpiece of the band’s cryptic professionalism.
 ‘Black Friday’ is the opener and first single, and it’s effective, with Becker supplying the searing lead guitar work.
 The slinky groove of ‘Chain Lightning’ is appealing and McDonald’s backing vocals ignite ‘Any World (That I’m Welcome To)’.
-But there are too many mid tempo bores like ‘Everyone’s Gone to the Movies’ and ‘Bad Sneakers’ (which probably suffers in retrospect from that other awful song referencing piña coladas in its chorus).
+But there are too many mid-tempo bores like ‘Everyone’s Gone to the Movies’ and ‘Bad Sneakers’ (which probably suffers in retrospect from a later 1970s hit referencing piña coladas in its chorus).

 Katy Lied is a very good record, but it fails to stand out in Steely Dan’s exemplary 1970s catalogue.